Laos - All things about Laos Country

-Train is not available in Laos.
+The train is not available in Laos.
 Over the years, there have been plans and aborted attempts to build a railroad system in Laos but for now, you cannot get around by train.
 As a tourist, you have several options for getting around in Laos as flights, boats & buses.

 Flights within Laos are scarce.
-The aviation in Laos nearly has no competition when Laos Airlines operates most of domestic routes.
+The aviation in Laos nearly has no competition when Laos Airlines operates most of the domestic routes.
 There is another airline called Lao Skyway but its schedule is very limited and the flights are not reliable.
-As the result, airfare in Laos is quite high if compared to neighbor countries as Thailand or Vietnam.
+As the result, airfare in Laos is quite high if compared to neighboring countries as Thailand or Vietnam.

 Vientiane is the biggest city where you can look for flights to remote areas such as Luang Namtha, Oudomxay.
-From Luang Prabang or Pakse, it is possible to fly to main attractions only.
+From Luang Prabang or Pakse, it is possible to fly to the main attractions only.

 The river systems in Laos are often the next best way of getting around locally in Laos.
 Tourists prefer traveling by boat between Huay Xai border and Luang Prabang.
 It is relaxing, much smoother than the bus, and you get to see the amazing views of northern Laos and the Mekong.

 In the South of Laos, you can travel by boat from Pakse to visit highlights as Wat Phou temple or 4000 islands.

 Bus & Minivan